About Helen

 I love collaborations, and two of my favourite projects include a memoir of Rape Crisis Cape Town (the world’s oldest independent surviving crisis organisation) and Stray: An anthology of animal stories and poems, co-edited with Diane Awerbuck.
 The cover was designed by Joey Hi-Fi, the international award-winning designer who does the covers for Lauren Beukes’s books, and the proceeds benefit TEARS, a local animal charity.

 Another passion project is Short Story Day Africa.
-I serve on the Board, and as the Editing Mentor for our annual anthology of stories from all over the African continent.
+I serve on the Board, and as the Editing Mentor for our regular anthology of stories from all over the African continent.
 This project is not only designed to showcase the best in fresh talent, but to develop editing skills and support structures by choosing promising young African publishers to nurture.
-So far I’ve worked on the collection Migrations, with Efemia Chela (Zambia) and Bongani Kona (Zimbabwe); ID, with Nebila Abdulmelik (Ethiopia) and Otieno Owino (Kenya); and Hotel Africa, with Ope Adedeji (Nigeria), Anne Moraa (Kenya) and Agazit Abate (Ethiopia).
+So far I’ve worked on the collection Migrations, with Efemia Chela (Zambia) and Bongani Kona (Zimbabwe); ID, with Nebila Abdulmelik (Ethiopia) and Otieno Owino (Kenya); Hotel Africa, with Ope Adedeji (Nigeria), Anne Moraa (Kenya) and Agazit Abate (Ethiopia); and Captive (with Rachel Zadok).

 I’m also an environmental activist and writer, and am currently writing the third book in a series of green handbooks: the first was 101 Waterwise Ways, followed by Wise About Waste: 150+ Ways to Help Save the Planet.
 For more about this work, click on the “Green Hat” tab on this website.